rjanalik/CSCS-VCUE-140-mpi-nvidia/README.md

 # cscs-bug-mpi-nvidia

 ## Issue
-Running multiple MPI applications on hohgant works with PrgEnv-cray, but fails with PrgEnv-nvidia and inside a container (Sarus).
+Running multiple MPI applications on hohgant works with `PrgEnv-cray`, but fails with `PrgEnv-nvidia` and inside a container (Sarus).

 ## Steps to reproduce
 ### Works with cray environment